morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/3-how-rvp-applied.md

 #### The Sequencer submitted an incorrect Commitment, resulting in the inability to generate the correct Proof.

-- The Sequencer corresponding to this Batch will have 80% of the staked funds penalized and given to the corresponding challenger, with an additional 20% of the staked funds penalize and deposited into the DAO treasury.
+- The sequencer corresponding to this batch will have 80% of the staked funds penalized and given to the corresponding challenger, with an additional 20% of the staked funds penalized and deposited into the DAO treasury.

-- The investigation team will continue to investigate the validity of the previous Batch's state, and ultimately provide a Batch validity report to the DAO.
+- The investigation team will continue to investigate the validity of the previous batch's state, and ultimately provide a batch validity report to the DAO.
 Once approved by the DAO, Layer 2 will be restarted and all Layer 2 states will be considered valid.

 - All nodes need to continue operating according to the new Layer 2 state.